deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 working breaths, had obviously found the run much easier than he had.
 Clearly, he still had a lot of fitness to gain to really make the grade.

-“Not bad.
-Y’ain’t fast but next to some of the other kids I’ve seen…” Wood congratulated him.
+"Not bad.
+Y’ain’t fast but next to some of the other kids I’ve seen…" Wood congratulated him.

-“Thank you, Sergeant.”
+"Thank you, Sergeant."

 Wood thumb-pointed to the hotel.
-“If you want to change, I’ll wait in the car.”
+"If you want to change, I’ll wait in the car."

-“Can I shower too?”
+"Can I shower too?"

-“Sure.
-Make it quick though, we’ve got a lot to cram in today.”
+"Sure.
+Make it quick though, we’ve got a lot to cram in today."

 Adam nodded and ran back to his room for a quick rinse, dry and change job.
 Sure enough, when he got back to the car, Wood was pocketing an old-fashioned digital stopwatch.

-He made a mental note: ‘*Everything is a test*.’
+He made a mental note: '*Everything is a test*.’

 Wood didn’t comment as he climbed in, just put an arm on the back of the seat to turn and reverse out of the parking bay, then merged into city traffic.

-“So.
-Pararescue.” he said.
-“I was a Combat Controller myself, the brother unit, but I got a lot of respect for the PJs.
-The training’s hell, but they do a heck of a job.”
+"So.
+Pararescue." he said.
+"I was a Combat Controller myself, the brother unit, but I got a lot of respect for the PJs.
+The training’s hell, but they do a heck of a job."

-“Captain Powell said they call it ‘*Superman School*’.”
+"Captain Powell said they call it '*Superman School*’."
 Adam volunteered.

-“That they do.”
+"That they do."
 Wood took a right turn.
-“Now, in all honesty, this is something I don’t say to most candidates, I think you’ve got what it takes to pass it.” he turned right again.
+"Now, in all honesty, this is something I don’t say to most candidates, I think you’ve got what it takes to pass it." he turned right again.

-“Thank you.”
+"Thank you."
 Adam tried not to smile.

-“Well, hear me out…” Wood took a third right turn.
+"Well, hear me out…" Wood took a third right turn.
 Adam wasn’t sure if he had a destination in mind—the route was such an inefficient one that he  suspected the sergeant was just driving for the sake of keeping them moving.
 Fortunately he didn’t turn right again, but sat back and relaxed on a long straight.

-“…What if I could offer you something more?” he asked.
+"…What if I could offer you something more?" he asked.

-“More?”
+"More?"

-“Check in the glove box, there’s a tablet in there.”
+"Check in the glove box, there’s a tablet in there."

 Adam did so.
 When he swiped to turn it on, it filled with what was clearly a form of some kind.
-“What’s this?”
+"What’s this?"

-“Non-Disclosure Agreement.”
+"Non-Disclosure Agreement."
 Wood revealed.
-“You need to read it in full, sign and give a verbal signature, but the gist of it is that what I’m about to tell you is classified information and you’ll be liable to federal prosecution if you discuss it with unauthorised persons.”
+"You need to read it in full, sign and give a verbal signature, but the gist of it is that what I’m about to tell you is classified information and you’ll be liable to federal prosecution if you discuss it with unauthorised persons."

-“Okay…” Adam read the document in full, twice, then wrote and signed his name and, when prompted, carefully enunciated the script that the form displayed for him.
-“I, Adam Miguel Ángel Arés, solemnly affirm that I agree to be bound by the terms and conditions of this non-disclosure agreement.”
+"Okay…" Adam read the document in full, twice, then wrote and signed his name and, when prompted, carefully enunciated the script that the form displayed for him.
+"I, Adam Miguel Ángel Arés, solemnly affirm that I agree to be bound by the terms and conditions of this non-disclosure agreement."

 Wood nodded.
-“There’s a program in the works, something that your Captain Powell had a hand in masterminding.” he said.
+"There’s a program in the works, something that your Captain Powell had a hand in masterminding." he said.

-“There is?”
+"There is?"

-“Yup.
-There was a space battle over Cimbrean about four months ago, you know about it?”
+"Yup.
+There was a space battle over Cimbrean about four months ago, you know about it?"

 Adam nodded.
-“Yeah.”
+"Yeah."

-“Well, Captain Powell, and the commanding officers of the two ships involved, HMS *Myrmidon* and HMS *Caledonia*, they made a recommendation to the British Ministry of Defence that specialist skills and training were going to be required to form the basis of infantry operations in space.
-The MoD decided to share the idea with the DoD, and from there it got bumped all around the Coalition and it’s becoming a joint Allied venture.”
+"Well, Captain Powell, and the commanding officers of the two ships involved, HMS *Myrmidon* and HMS *Caledonia*, they made a recommendation to the British Ministry of Defence that specialist skills and training were going to be required to form the basis of infantry operations in space.
+The MoD decided to share the idea with the DoD, and from there it got bumped all around the Coalition and it’s becoming a joint Allied venture."

 He took a left turn.
-“It’s being called the Spaceborne Operations Regiment, or SOR.
+"It’s being called the Spaceborne Operations Regiment, or SOR.
 Currently it doesn’t even really exist—it doesn’t have any men, the spacesuits they’d wear are still being designed…but we know two things about it.
-The first being that its primary mandate will be frontline combat operations against the alien organisation which, you’re right, nuked San Diego and murdered your friend.”
+The first being that its primary mandate will be frontline combat operations against the alien organisation which, you’re right, nuked San Diego and murdered your friend."

-“So it’s real.”
+"So it’s real."

-“Yup.
+"Yup.
 That’s as much as I can tell you for now; even under NDA, you’re not cleared for the details.
-But you’re right, we’re fighting a war right now, and the SOR are going to be the guns in that fight.”
+But you’re right, we’re fighting a war right now, and the SOR are going to be the guns in that fight."

-“…Alright.
-What’s the other thing?”
+"…Alright.
+What’s the other thing?"

-“Training will be four years.
+"Training will be four years.
 Minimum.
-And you’ll be under contract for at least four years after that, so this would be at least an eight year commitment, if you took it.”
+And you’ll be under contract for at least four years after that, so this would be at least an eight year commitment, if you took it."

-“That’s…an awful long time.”
+"That’s…an awful long time."

-“Yup.”
+"Yup."
 Wood agreed.
-“We had to jump through hoops to get that contract approved.”
+"We had to jump through hoops to get that contract approved."

-“Would they be doing stuff other than fighting these aliens?”
+"Would they be doing stuff other than fighting these aliens?"

-“Anti-piracy operations, counter-Hunter operations…Most of the time you’d be operating exactly like any Pararescueman under the aegis of the USAF, so search and rescue of liferafts and broken ships, humanitarian aid, emergency medicine.
-Finally, you’d be a qualified astronaut and that means you might wind up spending some time on the ISS in some capacity.”
+"Anti-piracy operations, counter-Hunter operations…Most of the time you’d be operating exactly like any Pararescueman under the aegis of the USAF, so search and rescue of liferafts and broken ships, humanitarian aid, emergency medicine.
+Finally, you’d be a qualified astronaut and that means you might wind up spending some time on the ISS in some capacity."

-“Anything else?”
+"Anything else?"

 Wood’s jaw moved, thoughtfully.
-“Yes.” he said eventually.
-“We *think* we’re going to have to put the candidates on an extremely intensive physical track.”
+"Yes." he said eventually.
+"We *think* we’re going to have to put the candidates on an extremely intensive physical track."

-“You are?”
+"You are?"

-“An armored spacesuit is going to be dang heavy.”
+"An armored spacesuit is going to be dang heavy."
 Wood explained.
-“Every trick to make it less so is being considered, but the fact is that Spaceborne Operators are going to have to be strong, and you especially if you’re falling into the role of Spaceborne Pararescue.
-You’ll need to be able to carry all your gear plus one of your buddies with HIS gear and suit across long distances, and given the weights involved, we’re not actually sure that getting you that strong that quickly will even be possible, let alone wise.”
+"Every trick to make it less so is being considered, but the fact is that Spaceborne Operators are going to have to be strong, and you especially if you’re falling into the role of Spaceborne Pararescue.
+You’ll need to be able to carry all your gear plus one of your buddies with HIS gear and suit across long distances, and given the weights involved, we’re not actually sure that getting you that strong that quickly will even be possible, let alone wise."

-“It can be done, though?”
+"It can be done, though?"

-“Sure.
-The numbers are within the limits of what’s humanly possible, but if we’re going to get you that strong inside the duration of your training…At the very least it’ll be difficult, and probably quite dangerous.”
+"Sure.
+The numbers are within the limits of what’s humanly possible, but if we’re going to get you that strong inside the duration of your training…At the very least it’ll be difficult, and probably quite dangerous."

 Adam sat quietly and ignored whatever route Wood was taking for some minutes.
-“I’ll…need to think about it.” he decided eventually.
+"I’ll…need to think about it." he decided eventually.

-“Good.”
+"Good."
 Wood nodded.
-“If you jumped at the chance, I’d have turned you down on the spot.
-You’re going to need to be sensible, not impulsive.”
+"If you jumped at the chance, I’d have turned you down on the spot.
+You’re going to need to be sensible, not impulsive."

-“Test passed, huh?”
+"Test passed, huh?"

 Wood laughed.
-“You passed that one, yeah.” he agreed.
-“The decision’s not going to finally land on you for months yet, I just wanted to give you time to process it.”
+"You passed that one, yeah." he agreed.
+"The decision’s not going to finally land on you for months yet, I just wanted to give you time to process it."

 Adam recognised the trees and rail tracks outside the MEPS as they rounded a corner.
-“So, what are we doing for the rest of the day?”
+"So, what are we doing for the rest of the day?"

 Wood sniffed a little amused noise.
-“More tests.” he said.
+"More tests." he said.

 * * *

-“Everybody present?
-Very well.”
+"Everybody present?
+Very well."

 Adam straightened.
 The MEPS had a little ceremonial room, decorated in wood panelling and rich blue carpet with a selection of flags at the